Home » New York » Queens Zoo tickets

 All tickets are timed, which means while booking, you must select the time of your visit.

-You don’t need to purchase tickets for infants two years and below.
+You don’t need to purchase tickets for infants aged two years or under.

 Queens Zoo prices